thnikk/zsh-theme-thnikk/readme.md

 <img src="screenshot.png">
 </p>

-This is a very stripped down version of the spaceship theme since I don't care to use any of the git and similar functionality.
+A minimal version of the spaceship theme.
 It features:

 - Username and hostname
 - Ligature used instead of tiny arrow (This requires a font like FiraCode.)